Ultravisor/ultravisor/docs/faq.md

 be returned as a Postgres error to your client in the wire protocol and subsequently should show up in your exception monitoring software.

-## Does Ultravisor support prepared statements?

-As of 1.0 Ultravisor supports prepared statements.
-Ultravisor will detect `prepare` statements and issue those to all database connections.
-All clients will then be able to address those prepared statements by name when issuing `execute` statements.

 ## Why do you route connections to a single Ultravisor node when deployed as a cluster?

 Ultravisor can run as a cluster of nodes for high availability.
 The first node to